Solva Community Council • Cyngor Cymuned Solfach

 Solva Community Council honours those members of the community who contribute to village life at its AGM in May.

-Award winners for 2019 are: Outstanding Community Volunteer: Brenda Lloyd, Carol Ann Jones, Rebecca Wright and Jimmy Young, Outstanding Youth Champion: Jane Wilde, Outstanding Community Fundraiser: Lindsey Richards, and Outstanding Contribution to Solva Life: Mollie Roach.
+Award winners for 2019 were: Outstanding Community Volunteer: Brenda Lloyd, Carol Ann Jones, Rebecca Wright and Jimmy Young, Outstanding Youth Champion: Jane Wilde, Outstanding Community Fundraiser: Lindsey Richards, and Outstanding Contribution to Solva Life: Mollie Roach.

 Innovative social care charity was born of a Solva Community Council innitiative and a community councillor remains a member of the Board of Trustees.